DiscordGIR/GIRRewrite/README.md

 If everything is successful, the bot should be online in a few seconds.
 Otherwise, check the container's logs: `docker-compose logs gir`.

+> **IMPORTANT**: slash commands are not synced automatically.
+Instead, the bot owner can DM the bot `!sync` to sync slash commands with Discord.
+This only needs to be done once when the bot is set up, or when you change any of the command data (such adding a new command, changing a command's name or description, etc.)

 The bot can be updated in the future by running: `git pull && docker-compose up -d --build --force-recreate`

 ---